Genius: The Life and Science of Richard Feynman

 Genius: The Life and Science of Richard Feynman (1992) is a biography of the American physicist Richard Feynman by James Gleick.

 Background

 Feynman's work involved quantum electrodynamics, for which he shared the 1965 Nobel Prize in Physics.

 Gleick writes that "At least three of his later achievements might also have done so: a theory of superfluidity, the strange frictionless behavior of liquid helium; a theory of weak interactions, the force that works in radioactive decay; and a theory of partons, hypothetical hard particles inside the atom's nucleus, that helped produce the modern understanding of quarks."

-In addition to his science, Feynman was famous for the The Feynman Lectures on Physics (1964).
+In addition to his science, Feynman was famous for The Feynman Lectures on Physics (1964).
 He achieved popular fame with Surely You're Joking, Mr. Feynman!
 (1985) and What Do You Care What Other People Think?
 (1988), consisting of stories told to his friend Ralph Leighton.
 Gleick said "I have tried not to lean on them too heavily," adding that they are "mostly accurate, but strongly filtered."